You are here

 Many people have written to the TGA suggesting we should approve another brand of semaglutide for weight loss, and that we should make it available on the PBS.

 As pharmaceutical companies are private entities, the TGA can’t force them to make or supply medicines in Australia.
-However, the pharmaceutical company that makes Ozempic also makes Wegovy, a brand of semaglutide specifically for ‘chronic weight management, as an adjunct to a reduced-energy diet and increased physical activity when specific criteria are met’.
-Wegovy has been registered on the Australian Register of Therapeutic Goods (ARTG), however, Novo Nordisk have not yet confirmed when they will launch and supply this product in Australia.
+The pharmaceutical company that makes Ozempic also makes Wegovy, a brand of semaglutide indicated specifically for ‘chronic weight management, as an adjunct to a reduced-energy diet and increased physical activity when specific criteria are met’.
+Wegovy has been registered on the Australian Register of Therapeutic Goods (ARTG), however, Novo Nordisk has not advised when this product will be launched in Australia.

 While Ozempic and Wegovy contain the same active ingredient, semaglutide, they have different approved indications and uses, as well as different dosages and devices.
 As such, Ozempic and Wegovy are not interchangeable.